Azure-winged magpie

 The azure-winged magpie (Cyanopica cyanus) is a bird in the crow family.
 It is 31–35 cm long and similar in overall shape to the Eurasian magpie (Pica pica) but is more slender with proportionately smaller legs and bill.
-It belongs to the genus Cyanopica.

 It has a glossy black top to the head and a white throat.
 The underparts and the back are a light grey-fawn in colour with the wings and the feathers of the long (16–20 cm) tail an azure blue.
 It inhabits various types of coniferous (mainly pine) and broadleaf forest, including parks and gardens in the eastern populations.

 Distribution and habitat

 It occurs over a large region of eastern Asia in China, Korea, Japan, and north into Mongolia and southern Siberia.
 The Iberian magpie from southwestern and central parts of the Iberian Peninsula, in Spain and Portugal was formerly thought to be conspecific, but recent genetic analysis has shown them to be distinct at species level, the white-tipped tail being a prominent indicator.